natasha-dudek/biology-AI-reading-group/guidelines.md

 2. Do not choose a medical AI or neuroscience paper for this reading group.
 As an example trying to distinguish between biology vs. medicine, you should consider whether is the paper applying a technique to a clinical use case.

-3. Avoid extremely niche papers, even though they may be cool to domain experts.
-If your paper goes into excrutiatingly complicated technical details about the biology of a system, there is a very good chance that reading group attendees will not understand it and/or will not read it and/or will not show up to your presentation.
+3. Avoid papers that go into excrutiatingly complicated technical details about the biology of a system.
+For such papers, there is a very good chance that reading group attendees will not understand it and/or will not read it and/or will not show up to your presentation.

 If you're not sure whether a given paper is a good candidate for this reading group, please don't hesitate to send me (Natasha) an email!